 For Grass and Lawns

 It can be used in place of lime to raise the pH, but it should be applied at a lower rate than lime.
 For lawns, 10 to 15 pounds per 1,000 square feet is recommended.
 This is about twice as much as you would use if you used lime instead.
-Wood ash has about one-half the calcium carbonate concentration of lime, which is important to keep in mind when applying it.
+Wood ash has about one-half the calcium carbonate concentration of lime, which is important to remember when applying it.

-So, for every pound of lime, you normally use, you should use two cups (or one quart) of wood ash instead.
+So, for every pound of lime you normally use, you should use two cups (or one quart) of wood ash instead.

 Here are some Ashey Tips for You